Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_distribution_repository/__brick__/README.md

 _Note: To list all currently available environment variables, use `printenv` from your console._

+_Note 2: To get more details on commands and parameters used for encrypting/decrypting files, use the following command in the root of the directory: `./crypt.sh help`._

 ### Preparing The Credentials

 Within the generated content, there are two directories each containing platform specific files for signing and distribution of the app.